 Step by Step

-Our therapeutic process is based on the Human Givens Institute that includes CBT, NLP and Guided Imagery, as well as the important notion of Human Innate Needs and Resources.
+Our approach to therapy is based on the Human Givens Institute that includes CBT, NLP and Guided Imagery, as well as the important notion of Human Innate Needs and Resources.

 We combine CBT and Guided Imagery (clinical hypnosis) as a base for solution-focused therapy, aiming to reprogram past beliefs and conditioning and achieve the therapeutic goals in a coordinated and sustainable way.